-Located just by the foot of the Doi Kham mountain temple staircase this a classic and more local simple play area.
-Of all the restaurants with playgrounds that we visited in Chiang Mai I think this was the first one.
-Cup Fine Day is more suitable for the younger kids digging sand, small climbing frames, a big trampoline though.
+Located just by the foot of the Doi Kham mountain temple staircase, this is a classic and more local simple play area.
+Of all the restaurants with playgrounds that we visited in Chiang Mai, I think this was the first one.
+Cup Fine Day is more suitable for the younger kids digging sand, small climbing frames, a giant trampoline.
 Ok food, and inexpensive.
 They also offer good coffee deals for early bicyclists passing by.
 Already at 6.30 in the morning, you can get a coffee here.

-I like the location in the area around Wat Doi Kham and the forests in the mountains behind.
+I like the location around Wat Doi Kham and the forests in the mountains behind.

-Just remember that on any important holy day.
-And New Year.
-Traffic in this area is Bangkok style.
-Hoards of people heading to Doi Kham temple for merit-making and a lot of vendors on the way.
+Remember that on any important holy day, and for New Year, traffic in this area is Bangkok style.
+Hoards of people heading to Doi Kham temple for merit-making and many vendors on the way waving in cars.

 I recently wrote a whole blog post about this place.
 My daughter exclaimed that this is the best restaurant with a playground in Chiang Mai.
-You get climbing frames, bridges, a treehouse, a hobbit house and a small animal farm.
-Open grass area and access to the water in the Mae Wang river.
-However, a visit here is more of an outing since you need to drive one hour outside of Chiang Mai to the Doi Saket Phang Hai area.
+You get climbing frames, bridges, a treehouse, a hobbit house and a small animal farm: an open grass area and access to the water in the Mae Wang river.
+However, a visit here is more of an outing since you need to drive one hour outside Chiang Mai to the Doi Saket Phang Hai area.

 Connected to Take A Walk is also a B&B. We stayed here for s night and had a wonderful experience.
 The whole area is so spacious.
 Read more about our overnight experience here on this link: Take A Walk House and Coffee | Perfect Escape Day from Chiang Mai